jpratt2/CucumberTemplateJava/README.md

 It is not necessary to use quotation marks to denote strings in these Gherkin statements.

-Selenide offers additional and compound locators such as
+Selenide offers compound locators such as

     $("#divMain").$("button")